 The runtime-policy-enforcement project investigates the theory and practice of monitoring software to enforce security and privacy policies at runtime.
 We study models of enforcement mechanisms that operate at runtime, so we can improve our understanding of those mechanisms' capabilities and limitations.
 We also design languages and systems for specifying and enforcing runtime-security policies.

 Modeling Runtime Enforcement with Mandatory Results Automata.
 Egor Dolzhenko, Jay Ligatti, and Srikar Reddy.
-To appear in the International Journal of Information Security. (preliminary version) [BibTeX]
+International Journal of Information Security, Vol 14, No 1, pp 47-60.
+Springer, February 2015. (preliminary version) [BibTeX]

 Enforcing More with Less: Formalizing Target-aware Run-time Monitors.
 Yannis Mallios, Lujo Bauer, Dilsun Kaynar, and Jay Ligatti.
 Proceedings of the International Workshop on Security and Trust Management (STM), September 2012.
 [BibTeX]